mprinc/vuejs.org/src/v2/guide/render-function.md

 })
 ```

-That template doesn't feel great.
+<span class='important'>That template doesn't feel great</span>.
 It's not only verbose, but we're duplicating `<slot></slot>` for every heading level and will have to do the same when we add the anchor element.

 While templates work great for most components, it's clear that this isn't one of them.
-So let's try rewriting it with a `render` function:
+So let's try rewriting it with a <span class='definition'>`render` function</span>:

 ``` js
 Vue.component('anchored-heading', {